 After training, Master Gardeners serve as a resource with University of Missouri Extension to give county residents research-based answers to their gardening questions.
 The primary purpose of a Master Gardener is to volunteer, but members rate camaraderie and learning opportunities as important reasons for participating.

 Timely topics to help you achieve the results you want for your lawn and/or garden are offered at various events throughout the year.
-Classes are taught by Master Gardeners and are scheduled February through October.
-Find more information on garden classes.
+Classes are taught by Master Gardeners.
+Call 636-970-3000 to receive advance notice of garden class events.

-Each spring members host a garden tour and plant sale on site at the extension enter.
+Each spring members host a plant sale on site at the extension enter.
 The activities and demonstrations vary each year but always offer the opportunity to learn.
 Plants are sold at reasonable prices and include bedding plants, bulbs, natives and other seasonal plants.
 Cool-season vegetable starts are sometimes sold in spring and/or fall depending on available volunteers.
 Get advance notice of the sale dates and other educational offerings from the Master Gardeners by adding your name to our email distribution list--Call 636-970-3000.